hyperledger-solang/solang/docs/language.rst

 Builtin Functions and Variables
 -------------------------------

+The Solidity language has a number of built-in variables and functions which give access to the environment or pre-defined functions.
+Some of these functions will be different on different chains.

 Block and transaction
 _____________________

+The functions and variables give access to block properties like block number and transaction properties like gas used, and value sent.

 gasleft() returns (uint64)
 ++++++++++++++++++++++++++

-Returns the amount of gas remaining the current function.
+Returns the amount of gas remaining the current transaction.

 blockhash(uint64 block) returns (bytes32)
 +++++++++++++++++++++++++++++++++++++++++

-Returns the blockhash for particular block.
+Returns the blockhash for a particular block.
 This not possible for the current block, or any block except for the most recent 256.
+Do not use this a source of randomness unless you know what you are doing.

 .. note::

     This function is not available on Parity Substrate.
-Use ``random()`` instead.
+When using Parity Substrate, use ``random()`` as a source of random data.

 random(bytes subject) returns (bytes32)
 +++++++++++++++++++++++++++++++++++++++

 Returns random bytes based on the subject.
 The same subject for the same transaction will return the same random bytes, so the result is deterministic.
-The chain can have a ``max_subject_len`` configured, and if the *subject* exceeds that, the transaction will be aborted.
+The chain has a ``max_subject_len``, and if *subject* exceeds that, the transaction will be aborted.

 .. note::

     This function is only available on Parity Substrate.
-On Ethereum, use ``blockhash()`` instead.

 ``msg`` properties
 ++++++++++++++++++

 uint128 ``msg.value``
-    The amount of value sent with transaction, or 0 if no value was sent.
+    The amount of value sent with a transaction, or 0 if no value was sent.

 bytes ``msg.data``
-    The raw ABI encoded arguments passed to make the current.
+    The raw ABI encoded arguments passed to the current call.

 bytes4 ``msg.sig``
-    Function selector from the ABI encoded calldata.
+    Function selector from the ABI encoded calldata, e.g. the first four bytes.
 This might be 0 if no function selector was present.
-In Ethereum, constructors do not have function selectors but in Parity Substrate they do.
+In Ethereum, constructor calls do not have function selectors but in Parity Substrate they do.

 address ``msg.sender``
     The sender of the current call.
 This is either the address of the contract